FilipJenko/headmodelling/Readme.md

-when you decide on a montage, you should add the reference points to the montage standard montages can be downloaded from the NIRX support center adding reference points can be done in NIRSite: first load your montage, add reference points as optodes labeled as other: Nz, Iz, Rpa, Lpa and Cz should be labeled as  O01, O02, O03, O04, O05 in order
+when you decide on a montage, you should add the reference points to the montage standard montages can be downloaded from the NIRX support center

+### Adding reference points can be done in NIRSite ###

+  * first load your montage
+  * add reference points as optodes labeled as other: Nz, Iz, Rpa, Lpa and Cz should be labeled as  O01, O02, O03, O04, O05 in order
-ORDER OF THE SELECTED REFERENCE POINTS IS IMPORTANT FOR THE SCRIPT TO RUN CORRECTLY after this, save the montage; the script needs the file Standard_Optodes.txt, so this file should be in the same folder as the script; if it is not, you can change the path in the input readFileOptodes
+ORDER OF THE SELECTED REFERENCE POINTS IS IMPORTANT FOR THE SCRIPT TO RUN CORRECTLY
+  * after this, save the montage; the script needs the file Standard_Optodes.txt, so this file should be in the same folder as the script; if it is not, you can change the path in the input readFileOptodes

 Scanning process
 ================